|

 Refrigeration: Conventional pressure regulators make all the gas to

-at the needle is converted into undesirable heat, reducing accordingly the
+energy at the needle is converted into undesirable heat, reducing

-amount of cold produced.
-The Quasiturbine rotary expander allow for individual
+accordingly the amount of cold produced.
+The Quasiturbine rotary expander

-cooling machine, and specially in high power LNG - Liquid Natural Gas
+thermodynamic cooling machine, and specially in high power LNG - Liquid

-liquefaction stations.
-Of course, this efficiency enhancement is also available
+Natural Gas liquefaction stations.
+Of course, this efficiency enhancement

-for more modest cooling system and air conditioning equipments.
-With
+is also available for more modest cooling system and air conditioning

-Quasiturbine rotary expander, the efficiency of a gaseous only (like dry
+equipments.
+With Quasiturbine rotary expander, the efficiency of a gaseous

-air) system reaches almost the efficiency of a phase change liquid-gaseous
+only (like dry air) system reaches almost the efficiency of a phase change

 More Technical